ajcaldelas/dev/README.md

 ## Mounting

 1. The scripts directory contains scripts directory to setup lenovo boxes, you will need to mount the ISO manually or set up the remote virtual media manually.
+    - Each script contains a list of servers, if your servers don't match up either add them or remove them.

 2. To run any of the redfish scripts you need to export the `REDFISH_USER` and `REDFISH_PASSWORD`
     a. these scripts assume they all use the same user, so make sure this matches up or the scripts will fail